Code-Institute-Submissions/Sienna-Website/README.md

 }

 ```
-I chose this option because not only because it fixed the bug but also made the ```.right-heading``` responsive to the viewport height.
+I chose this option not only because it fixed the bug but also made the ```.right-heading``` more responsive to the viewport height.